elaina03/Single-Image-Dehazing/README.md

 ##  DenseFeaturesNet: a single image dehazing network with refined transmission estimation and local atmospheric light prediction

-The proposed DenseFeaturesNet exploits the pretrained DenseNet-121 to generate favorable representative features of hazy image, applies two decoders for jointly forecasting the transmission map and global atmospheric light, and finally requires the dehazed image through a refinement module.
+The proposed DenseFeaturesNet exploits the pretrained DenseNet-121 to generate favorable representative features of hazy image, applies two decoders for jointly forecasting the transmission map and global atmospheric light, and finally requires the dehazed image through a refinement module.<br />
 Inorder to strength the dehaze ability on remote scene, the method applies a specific synthesis procedure utilizing refined depth images, the WMSE derived from transmission map for loss computation, and a local estimation method for enhancing the applicability of dehazing in real life.

 <p align='center'>